AmbireTech/adex-protocol/README.md

 The Core has to implement the `Commitment`, and everything related to moving funds between advertisers and publishers.

-The Ethereum implementation of this component is called `adex-core`.
+The Ethereum implementation of this component is called `adex-protocol-eth`.

 #### Commitment